bcgov/bcbb-gitops-docs/docs/01-bcgov-platform.md

 # BCGOV Platform
 This documentation package illustrates the steps taken to host a Drupal app on the BC Gov Openshift environment.
-The sample application referred to throughout this documentation is the [Finance Data Catalogue](https://www.github.com/bcgov/MFIN-Data_Catalogue) which is built on the BC Base Build (bcbb).
-See [bcbb-related repositories](https://github.com/bcgov/?q=bcbb)
+The sample application referred to throughout this documentation is the [Finance Data Catalogue](https://www.github.com/bcgov/MFIN-Data_Catalogue) which is built using the BC Base Build (bcbb).
+See [bcbb-related repositories](https://github.com/bcgov/?q=bcbb).
+The Openshift Silver cluster host namespace is `ea352d` for the Finance Data Catalogue.

 ![OpenShift Console](assets/images/openshift-console.png)